 Read more of Tom Dienhart’s latest posts:

-- Wes Lunt, Penn State’s o-line & more in Wednesday’s Big Ten links
+- Ohio State offense, Devin Gardner & more in Tuesday’s Big Ten links

 The bottom line: College sports generate billions of dollars, creating pressure on institutions to spend more to aid their student-athletes and enhance their academic experience.
 That’s how we have arrived at this historic point in time.